40+ Colorado Elopement & Micro-Wedding Spots

 Accessibility: Typically open between late-May and November, conditions permitting

-Permits & Reservations: Contact San Isabel National Forest
+Permits & reservations: Contact San Isabel National Forest

-Arguably one of the most unique elopement locations in Colorado, and somewhere you really have to see in person to even wrap your head around.
+Why couples love it: It’s arguably one of the most unique elopement locations in Colorado, and somewhere you really have to see in person to even wrap your head around.
 Picture massive (and seemingly endless) sand dunes in front of 13,000+ ft tall mountain peaks.
 Nearby is a hidden waterfall hike that gives you a complete different scenery too!
 If you have fewer than 15 people, you can have your ceremony right on the dune field!
 Otherwise, wedding ceremonies are permitted at the amphitheater.

 Accessibility: Open year-round